Compiz

 Compiz (/ˈkɒmpIz/) is a compositing window manager for the X Window System, using 3D graphics hardware to create fast compositing desktop effects for window management.
 Effects, such as a minimization animation or a cube workspace, are implemented as loadable plugins.
 Because it conforms to the ICCCM conventions, Compiz can be used as a substitute for the default Mutter or Metacity, when using GNOME Panel, or KWin in KDE Plasma Workspaces.
 Internally Compiz uses the OpenGL library as the interface to the graphics hardware.

 Hardware requirements

 Initially, Compiz only worked with 3D hardware supported by Xgl.
-Most NVIDIA and ATI graphics cards are known to work with Compiz on Xgl.
+Most NVIDIA and AMD graphics cards are known to work with Compiz on Xgl.
 Since May 22, 2006 Compiz works on the standard X.Org Server, by using AIGLX.
 Besides Intel GMA graphics cards, AIGLX also supports using AMD graphics cards (including R300 and newer cards) using the open-source radeon driver which supports GLX_EXT_texture_from_pixmap since fall 2006.

-NVIDIA's binary drivers (since Version 1.0-9629) support GLX_EXT_texture_from_pixmap on standard X.Org server; ATI/AMD's binary drivers do since version 8.42.
+NVIDIA's binary drivers (since Version 1.0-9629) support GLX_EXT_texture_from_pixmap on standard X.Org server; AMD's binary drivers do since version 8.42.